oSoWoSo/disroot-howto/pages/10.DisHub/05.Posts/01.Composing/docs.en.md

 ![AddButtons](en/AddButtons.png)
 They are pretty self explanatory, so don't need further explanation.

 **Note**: If you want to embed an image without having to upload it first on one of your albums you can use the attach button and select an image from your device.
-If you're on a computer, you can also simply add your picture by dragging it direclty in your post.
+If you're on a computer, you can also simply add your picture by dragging it directly in your post.

 ---